DevFestVienna/devfest-at-site/call.md

 All sessions will be held in English.

 ####Equipment####
-Each room is equiped with a beamer and network connectivity for your notebook PC.
+Each room is equipped with a beamer and network connectivity for your notebook PC.
 We also have adapters for MacBook / MacBook Air (MiniDP).